tbblake/myScripts/dhcpPihole/README.md

 # dhcpPihole
 This displays your pihole dhcp lease table in an easy to read format.
 A lighttpd configuration is included to restrict what gets logged, to reduce SD card wear & tear.
 Only tested on a vanilla pihole install on a vanilla raspbian install on a raspberry pi 3b+.

-Additional options can be passed to the php script in the URL for html / text / json / csv, date output, and sorting options:
+Additional options can be passed to the php script in the URL for html / text / json / csv / raw, date output, filtering out a mac address, and sorting options:

 * sortOrder
   * 0 - ascending